UVC can be utilized anywhere but these industries have the greatest impact

 It is vital to come up with a bundled facility disinfection plan that incorporates multiple infection prevention tools, is easy to implement, is comprehensive, and effective.
 Along with handwashing and manual disinfection, a UVC system can be deployed throughout long term care, nursing home, and assisted living facilities.
 It can supply proper dosing to all points of interest in both common and personal resident spaces.

 More than 67% of the US population visits the dentist office at least once each year, meaning millions of Americans are exposed to potential healthcare acquired infections.
 Now more than ever it is critical that dental practices of any size ensure that infectious diseases do not spread from surface to surface, room to room, and between patients.

-According to the CDC, nearly two-thirds of all operations – more than 22.5 million – are performed in outpatient facilities.
-As more patients opt for ambulatory services, outpatient surgical centers are increasingly in the forefront of healthcare throughout the country.
-Keeping these patients and outpatient staff safe from HAIs is critical for the industry as it grows.
+According to the CDC, nearly two-thirds of all operations – more than 22.5 million – are performed in operating/procedure rooms.
+As more patients opt for ambulatory services, operating/procedure rooms are increasingly in the forefront of healthcare throughout the country.
+Keeping these patients and staff safe from HAIs is critical for the industry as it grows.

 UVC disinfection for Military Base Medical Centers

 Ensuring the health of America’s military personnel, defense and homeland security staff, TSA agents, and healthcare providers is critical to the safety of our nation.
 More than nine million veterans are served each year by the Department of Veterans Affairs and military health care facilities include 1,074 operating/procedure rooms and 170 VA Medical Centers.
 Given the sheer size of these groups, minimizing the opportunity for HAI’s and infection spread should be a top concern for leaders.